paolapog/awesome-frontend-dev/typescript/enums.md

 const selectedColor = Colors.Green;
 // TypeScript will always emit: "const selectedColor = 2;"
 ```
-The const modifier is useful in situations where enum values are inlined, and you don't want to pay the cost of generating the enum object at runtime. <br/>
-If an enum declaration does not have the const modifier, references to its members are inlined only if the member is non-computed. <br/>

-A __declare enum__ will not emit an object.
-References to its members are inlined if those members are computed. <br/>
-A __declare const enum__ is not different from a const enum, except in the case of ```--preserveConstEnums```, __non-declare const__ enums will emit an object.
-Inlining is not affected.
-This is useful for debugging.<br />
+A `declare enum` will not emit an object, and references to its members are inlined if those members are computed.
+A `declare const enum` behaves the same as a `const enum`, except that non-declare const enums will emit an object when the `--preserveConstEnums` flag is used.
+This can be useful for debugging.

+In terms of use cases, enums are great for representing a fixed set of related values, like directions, days of the week, or colors.
+They can make your code more readable and less error-prone by replacing magic numbers or strings with meaningful identifiers.

+However, enums in TypeScript have some downsides.
+They can add complexity and potential confusion, especially when used with string values or mixed types.
+They also don't align perfectly with JavaScript, which doesn't have a native enum type, leading to potential confusion when working with compiled code or JavaScript libraries.
+Finally, the inlining behavior of enums can lead to unexpected results if you're not aware of it.

 Reference: https://stackoverflow.com/questions/28818849/how-do-the-different-enum-variants-work-in-typescript

+Please, be aware that you may not need an enum when an object with as const could suffice.